vika908/hackaTUM-25/README.md

 ---
 ## 📚 Open Source Library

-We have extracted our core research into a standalone library for the community.
+We have extracted our core research and trials into a standalone library for the community.
 It includes:
 - **Gemma Detector**: Detects invisible zero-width characters and statistical watermarks in text.
 - **Stable Diffusion Detector**: Analyzes frequency domain (FFT) to find injected noise patterns in images.